kiranma72/abdm-docs/content/2-milestone1/verify-abha-address/health-facility-qr-scan.md

 2. Hospital must **generate a Health Facility QR code** and display it at the registration counter
 3. Patient can then scan the QR code from his phone camera or his ABHA application
 	- *If scanned from phone camera* -- The list of installed PHR apps is shown on the phone.
 The user can select any of the applications.
-	- *If scanned from within the PHR app*, the app will call the share-profile API to the Health Facility.
+	- *If scanned from within the PHR app* - The app will call the share-profile API to the Health Facility.
-4. The Health Facility will verify this is a registered healthcare provider and identify the HRP linked to this Health Facility in the ABDM registry.
+4. The Health Facility will verify this as a registered healthcare provider and identify the HRP linked to this Health Facility in the ABDM registry.
-5. The Gateway will call the share-profile API on the callback URL registered for this Health Facility
+5. The Gateway will call the share-profile API on the callback URL registered for this Health Facility.
-6. The HRP software must create a screen to display all the scanned profiles for a (counter) code
+6. The HRP software must create a screen to display all the scanned profiles for a (counter) code.
 7. The operator (at the counter) should be able to select a shared profile and perform a fast user registration.

 *Note: Remember to correctly handle this for both new and returning patients*